-- TdT polymerase adds nucleotides to gene segment during V(D)J recombination without template dependant manner unlike typical polymerases.
+- TdT polymerase adds nucleotides to gene segment during V(D)J recombination without template dependent manner unlike typical polymerases.

 - This recombination provides them their vast diversity.

-- You can see in the picture that after J genes, there are C genes present that form the constant portion of the H chain.
-In the figure, there is first C-mu and then C-delta that produces IgM and IgD respectively.
+- In the arrangement of genes after J genes, there are C genes present that form the constant portion of the H chain.
+Such as there is first C-mu and then C-delta that produces IgM and IgD respectively.

-- This is one of the reason that IgM and IgD are the first antibodies produced during immune response.
+- This is the reason that IgM and IgD are the first antibodies produced during immune response.

 - During class switching, these genes are spliced off after which the genes that remains are for IgG i.e. C-gamma, IgA i.e. C-alpha and IgE i.e. C-epsilon.